-The applicant must be a victim of an act of violence (for example, assault, sexual abuse, stalking, or robbery where violent threats are made).
+The applicant must be a victim of an act of violence (for example, assault, sexual abuse, stalking, or robbery.

 It is not necessary for the offender to have been found guilty.
 It is enough if the Commissioner is satisfied on the balance of probabilities that the act of violence occurred.
-It doesn't matter if the offender can't be held criminally responsible because of their young age or mental impairment.
+It doesn't matter if the offender can't be held criminally responsible because of their young age or mental or cognitive impairment.